MonicaTa03/Heart-Disease-Classification-Project/README.md

 ---

 ## Overview
-Heart disease is one of the leading causes of death globally.
-Early detection is crucial.
+Heart disease is one of the leading causes of death globally, that is why early detection is important.
-This project utilizes **Machine Learning (Logistic Regression)** to analyze clinical parameters (like Chest Pain, Cholesterol, Blood Pressure) and predict whether a patient is likely to have heart disease.
+This project use **Machine Learning (Logistic Regression)** to analyze clinical parameters (such as Chest Pain, Cholesterol, Blood Pressure) and predict whether a patient is likely to have heart disease.

-**Objective:** Build a model that minimizes False Negatives (missing a sick patient).
+**Objective:** Build a model that minimizes False Negatives (as missing a sick patient).

 ---